Mindfulness in Law Teacher Training

 Tuition for MLTT II is $8,000, which includes instruction at both MLTT II retreats, all webinars, all small group meetings, and teacher-led, one-on-one mentoring throughout the program.
 It does not include room & board at the retreats or travel to and from the retreats.

 All-inclusive daily rates for rooms, three delicious vegetarian meals per day, and snacks, coffee, tea, and other beverages throughout the retreats, are:

 Double, per person per night: $100

 Triple, per person per night: $70

 All rooms at Green Gulch Farm offer shared baths.

 We will have a limited number of scholarships available for MLTT II, and welcome your inquiries.
 There is an opportunity to request a scholarship and to share information about your request, in the application.
 Or, please feel free to write to us at TeacherTraining@WarriorOne.com.

 Spread The Word

-If you’d like to share information about MLTT II with others, here’s a flyer which you can download or link.
+If you’d like to share information about MLTT II, here’s a flyer to download or link.
 Thank you!

 If you are offered a place in MLTT II, we believe you’ll make an important contribution to the MLTT community and very much hope you’ll accept.
 However, please consider the commitment because unfortunately we will not be able to offer any refunds.
 We may, however, consider a request to nominate a colleague to take your place.